Kova3103/CoolWeather-app/README.md

 # Prerequisites:
 + Java 17+: For the backend (Spring Boot) - https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html
 + Maven: To build the backend (included with Spring Boot or install via https://maven.apache.org/).
+When on site download binary zip and paste its location in path in the environment variables (there are many tutorials on Youtube on how to install Maven).
 + Node.js 18+ and npm: For the frontend (React) - download from https://nodejs.org/.
 + Git: To clone the repository (install from https://git-scm.com/).